gustavsl/pygpiod/README.md

 myGpio = GPIO()

+# Get the GPIO by its gpio-line-name on the device tree!
-# Setting up GPIO on SODIMM 138 on a Toradex Colibri iMX7D
+# Setting up GPIO on SODIMM 138 on a Toradex Colibri module
 myGpio.setup("SODIMM 138", GPIO.OUT)

 # Example: Setting up GPIO on GPIO22 on a Raspberry Pi 3